10.29. Peer Instruction Tool#

 For more information about the Peer Instruction learning system, consult the Turn to Your Neighbor blog.

-Assignments created with the peer instruction tool present learners with a multiple choice question, and then guide the learners through these stages of the exercise.
+Assignments created with the peer instruction tool present learners with a single select question, and then guide the learners through these stages of the exercise.

 Learners also receive an explanation for the correct answer choice.
 After 10 learners complete the assignment, class breakdown histograms show the percentage of responding learners who selected each of the answer choices, both initially and after reviewing peer responses.